 Teriyaki Quinoa Bowl

-This vegan teriyaki tofu quinoa bowl is easy to make with healthy ingredients and topped with simple but delicious homemade sauce.
+This vegan teriyaki quinoa bowl is easy to make with healthy ingredients and topped with simple but delicious homemade sauce.

-- dietary needs – vegan, nut-free, can be gluten-free
+- Vegan, nut-free, can be gluten-free.

-- sauce ingredients – make your own easy teriyaki sauce with soy sauce, maple syrup, garlic, ginger, pepper and cornstarch, or use a store-bought sauce to save time if you prefer
+- Sauce Ingredients: Make your own easy teriyaki sauce with soy sauce, maple syrup, garlic, ginger, pepper and cornstarch, or use a store-bought sauce to save time if you prefer.

 Step by Step Instructions